-Pursuant to 42 U.S.C. § 7384q, for the class defined in Section II of this report, the Secretary has determined, and the Advisory Board on Radiation and Worker Health (Board) has recommended, that
+Pursuant to 42 U.S.C. § 7384q, after receiving the Advisory Board on Radiation and Worker Health (Board)'s recommendation, the Secretary has determined, for the class defined in Section II of this report, that

 - (1) it is not feasible to estimate with sufficient accuracy the radiation dose that the class received; and - (2) there is a reasonable likelihood that such radiation dose may have endangered the health of members of the class.